 The meal kicked off with three little amuse bouche.
 The first one was homemade corn chips.
 Loved the crispy texture with a robust corn and cheese flavor.
 Followed by the Hokkaido ricotta cheese with miso sauce and white radish, the cheese was quite refreshing and the miso sauce brought a flavorful Japanesee twist.

 The last snack was chicken croquette, it was moist and has a sweet hint of dates.
 On the bottom was pistachio sauce to enhance the fragrance and flavor, topped with pink radish to give it some refreshness.

 The first dish impressed us a lot.
-Ika (squid) was perfectly grilled - a chewy and tender texture with very umami flavors.
-The orange cub was made of squid liver while the black one was made of squid ink.
+Ika (squid) with orange cubs of made of squid liver and squid ink.
 The turnip and shisho leaves balanced well with the deep flavor of the squid.